klefstad-teaching/ICS-45C-HW0/README.md

 ## 2. Activate our ICS Account

 Create your ICS Account using this link: [ICS Account Creation Website](https://support.ics.uci.edu/auth).
-   - You will need to be on campus or use the VPN.
+   - You need to be on campus or use the VPN.

-## 3. Login to the ICS 45C Hub
+## 3. Log in to the ICS 45C Hub

-Login to the Hub using this link: [ICS 45C Hub](http://ics45c-hub.ics.uci.edu/)
+Login to the course Hub using this link: [ICS 45C Hub](http://ics45c-hub.ics.uci.edu/)
-   - You will need to be on campus or use the VPN.
+   - You need to be on campus or use the VPN.
-   - You will need to log in with your ICS Account.
+   - You need to log in with your ICS Account.
-   - When logging in use just the username not the full email (use 'example' **NOT** 'example@ics.uci.edu')
+   - When logging in, use just the username, not the full email (use `example` **NOT** `example@ics.uci.edu`)

 1. Sign in to the Hub